workadventure/map-starter-kit/README.md

 If you want to use more than one map file, just add the new map file in the root folder, your tilesets in the assets folder and a new script if you need it in the src folder (it will be automaticaly optimized in production).

+If you are going to create custom websites to embed in the map, please reference the HTML files in the `input` option in *vite.config.js*.

 ## Requirements

 Node.js version >=16